 These three competencies will be assessed throughout the application process, so it is particularly necessary to keep them in mind.

 If you pass this assessment, you will be asked to take the P&G reasoning tests.

-The P&G aptitude test includes an assortment of multiple choice numerical, verbal, and abstract reasoning questions.
+The P&G aptitude tests include an assortment of multiple-choice numerical, verbal, and abstract reasoning questions.
 Some common questions types include math word problems and reading comprehension.
 The test contains a total of 15 questions, giving you an average of 2 and a half minutes to complete each question.

 The Procter and Gamble numerical test presents you with a series of word problems asking you to calculate distance, area, weight, and percentages.
 You are tasked with extracting the relevant information from given data in order to choose the correct answer from a list of five options.
 Some calculations may be needed.
 Our P&G practice pack can prepare you for this test by helping you to review numerical functions and to practise extracting data.